emscripten-core/emscripten/site/source/docs/compiling/Modularized-Output.rst

 mode a module is created that exports a single instance of the program rather than a factory function.

-This setting only works when :ref:`export_es6` is enabled.
+This setting implicitly enables :ref:`export_es6` and will not work when :ref:`export_es6` is explictly disabled.

 In this mode the default export of the module is an initializer function which allows input parameters to be passed to the instance.
 Other elements normally